rikvdkleij/intellij-haskell/README.md

 A lot of features are with the help of ghc-mod(i)!!

+From version 0.5 IntelliJ 14 is supported.

 # TODO:
 - Integration of stylish-haskell;
 - Integration of hsimport;
 - Smart completion if that is achievable :-)
 - Hole driven development support;
-- Some quick fixes;
+- Add more quick fixes/intention actions;
 - Improve code formatting (maybe use `hindent` or `haskell-formatter` as helper);
-- Improve error/warning annotation position;
+- Build project inside IntelliJ;

 # Getting started:
 - Cabal install latest versions of ghc-mod and haskell-docs;